Low caffeine coffee: Naturally low-caffeine coffees

 Coffea arabica (common name "Arabica Coffee") is one of the most common varieties of coffee seen on today's market and is widely accessible.
 However, only a small percentage of coffee consumers know that this coffee type has a naturally lower caffeine count than most other popular coffees.
 Because Arabica has an approximately 40-50% lower caffeine count than other coffees, the average person can safely consume two cups of non-decaf coffee with the same effect as consuming one cup of a different variety.
 For more precise measurements of caffeine in common foods and beverages, please reference the table below adapted from USFDA estimates:

 Along with Arabica, several coffee producers are now offering options of low-caffeine coffee, which can provide a solution for those who do not want to make the switch to decaf.
 In nature, coffee grows with varying levels of caffeine.
 Given various environmental factors, certain beans will grow with more caffeine than others, thereby creating an opportunity to produce naturally low caffeine coffee.
 Western producers have not yet shown a desire to sort purchased bean lots by caffeine content as a priority.
 Typically, Asian producers grade individual lots by caffeine level and follow through to roasting in order to standardize caffeine content as one of the criteria for blending.

 There are a few coffea species in which are naturally low to very minimal caffeine.
 Many of these species are not in production and have only been identified in the wild as low caffeine levels.
-Racemosa Coffee, coming from the distinct species Coffea racemosa has been identified as having a naturally very low level of caffeine.
+Eugenioides Coffee (Coffea eugenioides), Laurina (aka Bourbon Pointu) and Racemosa Coffee (Coffea racemosa) are all examples of species that have been identified as having a naturally very low level of caffeine.